manojkiraneda/manojkiraneda.github.io/_posts/2024-09-30-tpm-measurements-in-openbmc.md

 indispensable role in bolstering security.
 Today, I want to shift gears and explore a concept known as `measurements`.

-While TPM typically handles encryption and key management, mesurements takes things a step further by providing a mechanism to calculate the integrity of software components .
+While TPM typically handles encryption and key management, measurements takes things a step further by providing a mechanism to calculate the integrity of software components .
 So, what does that actually entail, and why is it so crucial?
 Let’s unpack it together.